» How to get people to believe you

 Money or heart?

-Thumb and finger rub is commonly associated with money, as if you were to say, “Give me the money!”
-Having said that, the gesture is considered impolite despite its wide recognition.
+A thumb and finger rub is commonly associated with money, as if you were to say, “Give me the money!”

 The same gesture without rubbing would mean “heart” in South Korea, as if you were to say, “I love you.”